woongzeyi/typescript-react-template/README.md

-# Example TypeScript React App
+# TypeScript React App Template
 This is a public template for anyone to use.

 ## Dependencies